 This little-known anthology is a great way for an advancing student to build their music library.
 The anthology contains some familiar favorites as well as quite a few little-known pieces.
 The selections are at a late intermediate level.

-Celebration Series Perspectives: Preparatory Piano Literature, by the Carnegie Hall Royal Conservatory Achievement Program (Frederick Harris).
+Celebration Series Perspectives: Preparatory Piano Literature, by the Royal Conservatory Music Development Program (Frederick Harris).

 The Prep level book contains 31 pieces.
 These books contain a lot of 20th/21st century pieces, by mostly Canadian composers.
 With most classical anthologies, I regret there not being more modern/contemporary selections — but with this book, I actually wish there were more of the classics!
 A CD is available separately, as well as a Student Workbook that contains theory/analyzing exercises that relate to the pieces in the repertoire book.